praekelt/django-likes/README.rst

 ------------
 #.
 Install or add ``django-likes`` to your Python path.

 #.
-Configure ``django-secretballot`` as described _here http://pypi.python.org/pypi/django-secretballot
+Configure ``django-secretballot`` as described _here: http://pypi.python.org/pypi/django-secretballot

 #.
 Add ``likes`` to your ``INSTALLED_APPS`` setting.